krbz999/requestor/README.md

 * `Requestor.dnd5e.grantMuffin`: a request for an actor to be granted a muffin which restores 1d10 hit points when consumed.

 Passing an array of user ids as `whisper` in the object of the `request` will whisper the request to those clients only.
 If none are passed (or by passing an empty array), the request appears for all.

+## Compatibility
+As of v1.1.0, Requestor is system-agnostic and has been confirmed to work in these systems with no issues: D&D5e, Mausritter, PF2e, Nova, Simple Worldbuilding.
+No known issues with other systems at this time.

 ## Examples
 <details><summary>Muffins! (dnd5e)</summary>